magpylib/magpylib/docs/_pages/page_01_introduction.md

 print(B.shape)
 ```

 In terms of **performance** it must be noted that Magpylib automatically vectorizes all computations when `getB` and `getH` are called.
-This reduces the compuation time dramically for large inputs.
+This reduces the computation time dramatically for large inputs.
 For maximal performance try to make all field computations with as few calls to `getB` and `getH` as possible.

 (intro-direct-interface)=

 ## Direct interface and core

 The **direct interface** allows users to bypass the object oriented functionality of Magpylib.
 The magnetic field is computed for a set of arbitrary input instances by providing the top level functions `getB` and `getH` with

 1. a string denoting the source type for the `sources` argument,
 2. an array_like of shape (3,) or (n,3) giving the positions for the `observers` argument,